In order to plan the path to future growth, banks all over the

 Consequently, lower business activities and anticipated subdued

-investors.
-Valuation multiples of these banks will continue to
+Valuation multiples of these banks will continue to reflect the

-reflect the fundamental challenges at least through the first
+fundamental challenges at least through the first half of 2013.

-by higher reserve requirements and outsized losses related to
+higher reserve requirements and outsized losses related to capital

-capital markets.
-But strict lending limits as part of the
+markets.
+But strict lending limits as part of the regulatory

-regulatory overhaul as well as greater transparency in
+overhaul as well as greater transparency in regulations could

-non-U.S. banks are freely expanding beyond their domestic
+banks are freely expanding beyond their domestic boundaries through

-boundaries through mergers and acquisitions to utilize regional
+mergers and acquisitions to utilize regional regulatory benefits.

 While the sector saw a moderate recovery in 2010, the performance